arturictus/easy_serializer/README.md

 **Caching Collections:**

-Cache will try to fetch the cached object in the collection one by one **collection is not cached**.
+Cache will try to fetch the cached object in the collection **one by one, the whole collection is not cached**.

 ```ruby
 class UserSerializer < EasySerializer::Base